 Mining companies must obtain numerous permits that impose strict regulations on various environmental and health and safety matters in connection with coal mining.
-Other than as described in "CONTINGENCIES-Legal Contingencies," the Company believes all permits required to conduct present mining operations have been obtained and that, upon the filing of the required information with the appropriate regulatory agencies, all permits necessary for continuing operations will be obtained.
-However, as described in "CONTINGENCIES-Legal Contingencies," the regulatory environment in West Virginia is changing with respect to current or future large scale surface mines.
+Other than as described in "Contingencies-Legal Contingencies" above, the Company believes all permits required to conduct present mining operations have been obtained and that, upon the filing of the required information with the appropriate regulatory agencies, all permits necessary for continuing operations will be obtained.
+However, as indicated by the legal action involving the Company's Dal-Tex operation which is discussed in "Contingencies-Legal Contingencies" above, the regulatory environment in West Virginia is changing with respect to current or future large scale surface mines.

 The Company currently operates four large scale surface mines in West Virginia.
-As discussed in "CONTINGENCIES-Legal Contingencies," the issuance of a permit to mine reserves contiguous to existing operations at one of these mines, the Company's Dal-Tex mine, has been enjoined.
-Under current mining plans, the Company's other three large scale surface mines in West Virginia do not have any immediate need for new permits or the renewal or extension of existing permits.
-Because the regulatory authorities have considerable discretion in the timing of permit issuance and because both private individuals and the public at large possess rights to comment on and otherwise engage in the permitting process, including through intervention in the courts, no assurance can be made that future permits will be issued, or if issued, that such issuance would be timely, or that permitting requirements will not be changed or interpreted in a manner adversely affecting the Company.
+As discussed in "Contingencies-Legal Contingencies" above, the issuance of a Clean Water Act Section 404 "dredge and fill" permit with respect to the Company's Dal-Tex operation has been enjoined.
+Under current mining plans, the Company's other three large scale surface mines in West Virginia do not have an immediate need for any new Clean Water Act Section 404 "dredge and fill" permits or for the renewal or extension of any such existing permits other than those Because the regulatory authorities have considerable routine in nature. discretion in the timing of permit issuance and because both private individuals and the public at large possess rights to comment on and otherwise engage in the permitting process, including through intervention in the courts, no assurance can be made that future Clean Water Act Section 404 "dredge and fill" permits or any other permits will be issued, or if issued, that such issuance would be timely, or that permitting requirements will not be changed or interpreted in a manner adversely affecting the Company.